 Volunteerism is intrinsic to the success of Women’s Bean Project.
 Our Board of Directors is comprised of hard-working members of the community.
 In addition, a corps of nearly 200 regular volunteers offer their time and talents in support of our mission.
 Our volunteers continue to be our frontline in promoting and educating the public about Women’s Bean Project.
 Many volunteer groups offer extra hands and high spirits on the production floor working alongside our women.

-When you volunteer at Women’s Bean Project, you’re joining a family of volunteers and staff committed to providing women with the opportunity to build stepping stones to self-sufficiency.
-As a volunteer, you’ll be rewarded for your efforts through recognition events, social media and marketing communications—and best of all, you’ll be helping women create better lives for themselves, their family, our community and our economy.
+When you volunteer at Women’s Bean Project, you are joining a family of volunteers and staff committed to providing women with the opportunity to build stepping-stones to self-sufficiency.
+As a volunteer, you will be helping women create better lives for themselves, their family, our community and our economy.

 For more information, please call 303.292.1919 ext.
 113 or fill out the application below.